MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.1.0/Save-AzureServiceProjectPackage.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The **Save-AzureServiceProjectPackage** cmdlet packages the service project into an Azure cloud package (*.cspkg).

 ## EXAMPLES

-### 1: Create a service project package
+### Example 1: Create a service project package
 ```
 PS C:\> Save-AzureServiceProjectPackage
 ```